 The first episode of Artissima Experimental Academy, the project DAF Struttura, premiers during the Fair from 1—4 November 2018.
 DAF Struttura was composed by Jan St. Werner in collaboration with the Academy of Fine Arts Nuremberg, where he teaches Interactive Media/Dynamic Acoustic Research (DAF).
 St. Werner was accompanied by two guest lecturers, Yael Solomonowitz and Marc Matter.
 There were additional robotic and light installations by Moritz Simon Geist and Matthias Singer, where the robots and lights work as musical instruments.

 A four-day experience.
 An invitation to build and inhabit an experimental free school in Turin.
 A stage, a workspace, a thinking place, an archive, a radio station, a recording studio, and an art space.
 Composed by Jan St. Werner, its coordination is based on collective learning and self-organization, open to participants of all ages and from all countries.

 Artissima Experimental Academy second episode takes place against the backdrop of the 58th Venice Art Biennale.

-The candidates selected to work with the artist (actors, performers, musicians, dancers, activists, filmmakers, artists), will have a chance to live together for one week and to directly take part in the production of a work of art.
+The candidates selected to work with the artist (actors, performers, musicians, dancers, activists, filmmakers, artists), have had a chance to live together for one week and to directly take part in the production of a work of art.
 The results of the workshop and the performances produced during the course of FIGHT (Temple Door) will become the initial material for a new work by Dara Friedman, to be presented in November 2019 in a solo exhibition at Kunstverein Harburger Bahnhof.